-Crantock village stocks still exist and can be seen in the village.
+Crantock village stocks still exist and can be seen in the village churchyard.
 Years ago every village had the stocks, for villains to be locked into and publicly viewed/humiliated by their disapproving neighbours and family.

-Crantock village stocks can be found outside, at the rear of the church, in the churchyard – they date from the 17th century.
-Crantock stocks were large enough to accommodate three villains sitting in a row.
+Crantock village stocks can be found outside, at the rear of the church, in the churchyard.
+Dating from the 17th century, Crantock stocks were large enough to accommodate three villains sitting in a row.
 The wooden stocks are surrounded by a frame, with a carved back wall containing an inscription and carving of a man in a tree, these date from 1915, which was specially commissioned to protect the old stocks.